opensearch-project/documentation-website/_opensearch/rest-api/explain.md

 Introduced 1.0
 {: .label .label-purple }

-Wondering why a specific document matches (or doesn’t match) a query?
+Wondering why a specific document ranks higher (or lower) for a query?
 You can use the explain API for an explanation of how the relevance score (`_score`) is calculated for every result.

 OpenSearch uses a probabilistic ranking framework called [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) to calculate relevance scores.
 Okapi BM25 is based on the original [TF/IDF](http://lucene.apache.org/core/4_0_0/core/org/apache/lucene/search/package-summary.html#scoring) framework used by Apache Lucene.